intelMT/ML-Engineering-Camp/MidtermProject/README.md

 ## Testing Locally
 In your `pipenv shell` run `python predict.py` and your Flask application runs in debug mode. <br>
 You can then run `python test.py` in another cli OR run `test_predict.ipynb` to see that the Flask application runs without any problem.

-## Dependency Management
-To train and run all the scripts, you should first install pipenv as: <br>
-`pip install pipenv` <br>

-Then, in the directory for the project, run:
-`pipenv install`

-This will create a virtual environment and install all needed libaries from `Pipfile` and `Pipfile.lock` provided in this repo. <br>
-Also, `bentofile.yaml` and `requirements.txt` files are constructed and provided if you want to use different dependency management software.

 ## Containerization and Docker Image
 `Dockerfile` is provided to create a docker image to both train and serve the ML service using gunicorn on a linux/amd64 image. <br>